devgocri/LobbyPlayerLimit/README.md

 To add yourself back to the system, assuming you have PurePerms installed and the server is online, run this command in console or in game:
 `/setupeem PLAYERNAME lobbyplayerlimit.lobby`

+## Permissions

+`lobbyplayerlimit.lobby` - Ability to run /lobby and be teleported to a lobby automatically on join.

+## Commands

+`/lobby` - Teleport to a lobby (LobbyPlayerLimit main command)

 ## Something broken or have a suggestion?
 Create an issue through GitHub [here](https://github.com/BestCodrEver/LobbyPlayerLimit/issues/new)